Diego Alonso

 Division of Literature and Languages

-Born in Buenos Aires, Diego Alonso obtained his DEA from the University of Paris III in 1989 and his PhD from Princeton University in 1998.
-His research has focused on the relationship among aesthetics, rhetoric, and politics, as reflected in a corpus of essay writers (Martí, Rodó, Vasconcelos, Lugones, Mariátegui, Ortiz, Pedreira, among others) in the context of nineteenth- and twentieth-century modernization processes in Latin America.
-Related to this subject, he published José Enrique Rodó: una retórica para la democracia (Editorial Trilce, 2009).
-His other line of research involves hermeneutical analysis of contemporary Argentinean and Uruguayan fiction (Borges, Walsh, Onetti, Piglia).
-In this domain, he has published in prestigious academic journals (Variaciones Borges, Iberoamericana, Latin American Literary Review, Catálogos) and is currently working on a book, Fiction and Truth: Hermeneutical Approaches to History and Memory in Borges and Walsh.
-Alonso is a board member of LALISA, an association devoted to promoting Latin American, Latino, and Iberian studies in the Pacific Northwest.
+Born in Buenos Aires, Diego Alonso earned his DEA from the University of Paris III in 1989 and his PhD from Princeton University in 1998.
+His early research examined the intersections of aesthetics, rhetoric, and politics in Latin American essay writing during the processes of modernization of the nineteenth and twentieth centuries, with a focus on authors such as Martí, Rodó, Vasconcelos, Lugones, Mariátegui, Ortiz, and Pedreira.
+On this topic, he published José Enrique Rodó: una retórica para la democracia (Editorial Trilce, 2009).
+His more recent work engages with contemporary Argentinean and Uruguayan fiction through hermeneutical approaches to the relations between literature, history, and memory.
+In this field, he published Espejismos reales.
+Imágenes y política en la literatura rioplatense (Eduvim, 2023), and has also contributed articles to journals such as Variaciones Borges, Iberoamericana, Latin American Literary Review, and Catálogos.
+He is currently writing a book on the Mexican-Peruvian writer Mario Bellatin, with a focus on the paradoxes of interpretation and the role of mysticism in his fiction.
+Professor Alonso was also a founding member of LALISA, an association devoted to promoting Latin American, Latino, and Iberian studies in the Pacific Northwest.